awpala/my-omscs-notes/cs-6290/10-compiler-ilp.md

 <img src="./assets/10-013A.png" width="650">
 </center>

 Now, consider the compiler-facilitated instruction scheduling scenario.
 To avoid the stall in cycle `C2`, we must "move up" a downstream instruction which does not otherwise depend on instruction `I1` as-is.
-This can be achieved by moving instruction `I5` to the second-instruction position (and correspondingly using a non-conflicting register for its target operand, i.e., from `R1` to `R10`).
+This can be achieved by moving instruction `I4` to the now second-instruction position (and correspondingly using a non-conflicting register for its target operand, i.e., from `R1` to `R10`), and similarly moving instruction `I3` to the now-fifth instruction position.
 The updated program is thus as follows:

 ```mips
 LW  R1, 0(R2)    # I1